Anna Riedel-Jahn & Lucas T. Jahn

 Two travellers who choose the road less travelled by to create travel documentary films

 Lucas: I think the inspiration for making videos came from my father.
 When I was young, he would always shoot videos of each of our family vacations and edit them together into a holiday film – no narration, just capturing moments.
-About 15 years ago, I must have picked up my father’s old video camcorder for the first time and started experimenting with making videos myself, using basic editing software I didn’t understand half of it.
-Since then, it was mostly trial and error, resulting in very basic videos – just music, no voice-over and little to no understanding of any settings.
+About 15 years ago, I must have picked up my father’s old video camcorder for the first time and started experimenting with making videos myself.
+I didn’t understand half of it using essential editing software.
+Since then, it has been mostly trial and error, resulting in fundamental videos – just music, no voice-over, and little to no understanding of settings.
 I uploaded some of these videos to YouTube with minimal success, but that didn’t matter much as it was fun to create them.
-But over time ‘YouTube University also provided me with a wealth of knowledge.
+However, YouTube University also gave me a wealth of knowledge over time.
 I learned a lot about sound design, composition, editing shortcuts, the use of movement and so on.
-When Anna and I went on our gap years, we slowly started to implement all these learnings.
-At some point, we realized how valuable a good voice-over is to provide context for viewers.
+When Anna and I went through gap years, we slowly implemented all these learnings.
+At some point, we realized how valuable a good voice-over is in providing context for viewers.
 So we decided to try something out: create one long documentary-style travel film about our one-year trip through Australia.
-People started to watch and enjoy the video, and the rest is history!
+People started to watch and enjoy the video; the rest is history!

-Anna: We definitely prefer nature and wildlife over crowds of humans.
+Anna: We prefer nature and wildlife over crowds of humans.
 We visited Rome a while back, and even though the historical sights are marvellous to look at, each day was very draining because we had to push and shove our way through throngs of people.

 As mentioned in your video ‘A Life of Adventure’, “travelling in nature changes our outlook on life, it helps to focus on what truly matters”; how has it changed your outlook on life?